Librity/gympoint_full_stack/README.md

 git clone --recursive https://github.com/Librity/gympoint_full_stack
 ```

-### 🤖 Running the back-end
+## 🤖 Running the back-end

-To boot, we need to create three Docker containers to handle the applications
+To boot, we need to create three Docker containers to handle the application's
 various jobs and databases.
 Assuming you have
 [Docker installed](https://docs.docker.com/install/), run these: